 Reverse osmosis (RO).
 The first method for desalination is membrane separation technology such as RO, which was invented in 1959 and commercially produced in the mid-'60s.
-RO is a process in which both dissolved organics* and salts are removed using a mechanism different from distillation, ion exchange or activated carbon.
+RO is a process in which both dissolved organics* and salts are removed from brackish water using a mechanism different from distillation, ion exchange or activated carbon.
 The pressurized feedwater flows across a membrane surface with a portion of the feed permeating the membrane.
 The balance of feed sweeps parallel to the surface of the membrane to exit it without being filtered.
 This type of system is called crossflow filtration.

 Seawater RO has a conversion rate of 35 percent to 40 percent, which means 35 percent to 40 percent of the feedwater is permeated and the remainder is concentrated to be returned to the water source(s).
-The conversion rate of brackish RO could be more than 90 percent.
+The conversion rate of brackish water from RO could be more than 90 percent.

 RO, using the first crossflow membrane separation, was the first to be widely commercialized.
 An advantage of crossflow filtration is that the impurities concentrated on the membrane surface are constantly swept away by the concentrate stream, thus continually cleaning the membrane surface.
 This prolongs its life, reduces fouling of the membrane surface and reduces maintenance costs.
 Another advantage of the RO process is that it removes most organic compounds and up to 99.5 percent of all ions.
 In contrast, conventional filters accumulate the captured, non-dissolved impurities on the filter medium and must be periodically cleansed and/or replaced.

 Nanofiltration (NF).
 Often, NF is wrongly categorized as a "loose RO" membrane.
 The differences are subtle, yet distinct.
 Most notable is NF's ability to reject only ions with more than one negative charge such as sulfate or phosphate while passing single-charged ions.
 Another significant feature is its ability to reject uncharged, dissolved materials and positively charged ions according to the size and shape of the molecule in question.
-This effect is desirable for a number of applications where moderate salt removal is acceptable since operating pressures and power consumption are significantly lowered.
+This effect is desirable for a number of applications where moderate salt removal of brackish water is acceptable since operating pressures and power consumption are significantly lowered.
 So, in exchange for less than complete salt removal, costs are reduced.
 NF is currently being applied in many industrial settings, municipal water treatment (known as softening plants) and the sugar, dairy and textile industries.

 Other crossflow filtration methods.
 In addition to RO, (depending on the size of the pores engineered into a membrane) and NF, ultrafiltration (UF) and the most recent, microfiltration (MF), also are effective filtration methods.
-However, only RO and NF have the capability of removing dissolved salts from water.
+However, only RO and NF have the capability of removing dissolved salts from the water.
 While RO and NF are capable of separating substances as small as ions from feed stream, UF and MF typically separate larger, non-dissolved material, and their systems are typically used as pretreatment prior to RO or NF.